 See the next post for idea on how to eliminate Technical Debt.

-Click here to see a post on Total Cost of Ownership (TCO).
+Click here for a post on Total Cost of Ownership (TCO).